-Christian Szell: You're weak.
-Your father was weak in his way.
-Your brother in his and now you in yours.
+Christian Szell: [to Babe] You're weak.
+Your father was weak in his way, your brother in his, now you in yours.
 You are all so predictable.

 [When Elsa leaves the library, Babe hesitates, and then runs after her.
 He finds her as she is climbing the stairs to her apartment and makes small talk, trying to prolong the conversation.
 When she keeps walking away, he bursts into an honest confession]

 Babe: Look, I'm sorry I stole your book.

 Babe: I took your book and put it underneath mine.
 I, I didn't know how to talk to you, I was embarrassed, so I took your book.